IBM-Bluemix-Docs/StreamingAnalytics/service_plans.md

 {{site.data.keyword.streaminganalyticsshort}} is now running on a Kubernetes container-based infrastructure that provides security and availability advantages to the service.
 {:shortdesc}

-You can access this new container-based infrastructure using the v2 service plans.
+You can access this new container-based infrastructure with the v2 service plans.
 You can choose the {{site.data.keyword.streaminganalyticsshort}} plan that is best suited for the work that you need to do:

 <table summary="This table provides a list of service plans that you can use to create your {{site.data.keyword.streaminganalyticsshort}} service.
 The table lists all service plans for both v1 and v2 plan sets and provides a list of features for each set.">